es3n1n/be-shellcode-tester/readme.md

 ### What is this?
 As you may know battleye loads custom shellcodes for detecting some stuff. \
-Well this software is running those shellcodes and dumps every report that was sent
+Well this software is running those shellcodes and dumps every report that was sent.

 ### How's this works?
-- Iterating dir with previously dumped shellcodes and maps it to self mem
+- Iterating dir with previously dumped shellcodes and maps it to self mem.
-- Passes 'hooked' GetProcAddress/GetModuleHandleA/send_report functions to shellcode
+- Passes 'hooked' GetProcAddress/GetModuleHandleA/send_report functions to shellcode.
-- Reads shellcode and prints info about it
+- Reads report and prints info about it.

 ### How's it useful for me?
-Imagine your p2c is detected in be-protected game, all you need to do is dump their shellcodes and check your cheat with this tool
+Imagine your p2c is detected in be-protected game, all you need to do is dump their shellcodes and check your cheat with this tool.

 ### Features:
 - [x] Hookless